Bladder Infection (cont.)

 - Is it possible to prevent bladder infections?

 - What is the prognosis for a bladder infection?

 - Find a local Doctor in your town

 What are the signs and symptoms of a bladder infection in women?

 General symptoms of bladder infection may include the following:

 - Urinary urgency (sudden, compelling urge to urinate)

 - Hesitancy to void urine

-- Bladder pain (pain around the pelvic area)
+- Bladder pain (pain in the lower abdomen around the pubic bone and pelvic area)